protobufjs/protobuf.js/README.md

 const message = awesomepackage.AwesomeMessage.create({ awesomeField: "hello" });
 ```

+Generated static code only needs `protobufjs/minimal.js`.

+### TypeScript integration

-Or use reflection with declarations generated from the equivalent static module:
+The runtime API is typed, but fields of dynamically loaded messages are only known at runtime.
+For statically typed messages and fields, either generate static code with declarations, or use reflection bundles with declarations generated from the equivalent static module:

 ```sh
 npx pbjs -t json-module -w commonjs -o awesome.js awesome.proto